learn-co-curriculum/poodr-chapter-8-combining-objects-with-composition/README.md

 ## Using Composition for "has a" Relationships

-In the previous chapter, we used inheritance "is a" relationships and explored the use of modules and their subclasses.
+In the previous chapter, we used inheritance for "is a" relationships and explored the use of modules and their subclasses.

 Here, we explore another paradigm for structuring our code.

+Examples in Ironboard: course.rb

 ### 8.1 Composing a Bicycle of Parts (Read: More Bikes!)

 To get us started down the path of composition, Sandi reused the `Bicycle` heirarchy by abstracting its parts into its own class and having each type of bike inherit from the `Parts` class with their own parts class (`MountainBikeParts`, `RoadBikeParts`).

 Before we dive in further, how does the concept of composition feel so far?
-Have you used it previously or do you wish to use it more?
+Have you used it previously or do you wish you used it more?

 ### 8.2 Composing the Parts Object